ketulp21/Customer_Segmentation_for_a_Shopping_Mall/README.md

 * These segments provide actionable insights into customer characteristics, helping the mall tailor its strategies.

 ## Files
-* Mall_customers.csv: The dataset containing customer information, including spending behavior and income.
+* Mall_customers.csv: The dataset containing customer information, including spending behaviour and income.
 * customer_segmentation.ipynb: Jupyter Notebook containing the code and analysis for customer segmentation.
 * segmented_data.csv: The CSV file containing the final customer segmentation results.